-I may not be the most successful developer around, but I have spend a lot of time learning how to make games.
-I have made many mistakes, but I learned from them.
+I have spend a lot of time learning how to make games, I have made many mistakes, but I learned from them.
 So I might be able to help you, if you want to become a developer yourself.

 Most people I've talked to who want to start out, have an amazing idea for a game that they want to make.
 Usually it's better to put that idea on hold, to start out with small simple games and to gather some experience.
 Once you have that, you'll be better equipped to judge if your idea is really a good idea, if it is viable and if so how to get started.
 You should also realize that not every idea translates into an engaging game.
 Think of what the player will be doing most of the time, what will make them come back for more and not what would be cool to make.

 Actually getting started

 If you have no experience in game development whatsoever and you want to start out, here's what you should do.

 Think about what skills you have, what skills you're willing to learn and what kind of games you'd like to make.
 Use that to decide which environment you'll use to make games.
 For most people, the best option would be a game engine.
 If you want to make games in 3D you can use Unity3D or Unreal_engine.
 If you prefer open source, there is also Godot_engine.
 If you don't want to do complex coding you can use GameMaker or RPGMaker.
 If you want to develop for mobile, get yourself familiar with their API and mayby find an engine that supports it.
 If you're good at programming and want to make a game with some very special requirements you can do it straight up in some programming language etc.